-(dd) Upselling means soliciting the purchase of goods or services following an initial transaction during a single telephone call.
+(ee) Upselling means soliciting the purchase of goods or services following an initial transaction during a single telephone call.
 The upsell is a separate telemarketing transaction, not a continuation of the initial transaction.
 An "external upsell" is a solicitation made by or on behalf of a seller different from the seller in the initial transaction, regardless of whether the initial transaction and the subsequent solicitation are made by the same telemarketer.
 An "internal upsell" is a solicitation made by or on behalf of the same seller as in the initial transaction, regardless of whether the initial transaction and subsequent solicitation are made by the same telemarketer.

-§310.3 Deceptive telemarketing acts or practices.
+§ 310.3 Deceptive telemarketing acts or practices.

-- (a) Prohibited deceptive telemarketing acts or practices.
-It is a deceptive telemarketing act or practice and a violation of this Rule for any seller or telemarketer to engage in the following conduct: - (1) Before a customer pays1 for goods or services offered, failing to disclose - 1 When a seller or telemarketer uses, or directs a customer to use, a courier to transport payment, the seller or telemarketer must make the disclosures required by § 310.3(a)(1) before sending a courier to pick up payment or authorization for payment, or truthfully, in a clear and conspicuous manner, the following material information:
+(a) Prohibited deceptive telemarketing acts or practices.
+It is a deceptive telemarketing act or practice and a violation of this Rule for any seller or telemarketer to engage in the following conduct:

+(1) Before a customer consents to $pay^{\,659}$ for goods or services offered, failing to disclose truthfully, in a clear and conspicuous manner, the following material information:

+$^{^{659}}$ When a seller or telemarketer uses, or directs a customer to use, a courier to transport payment, the seller or telemarketer must make the disclosures required by \$310.3(a)(1) before sending a courier to pick up payment or authorization for payment, or directing a customer to have a courier pick up payment or authorization for payment.
+In